mbourquin/mezzio-api/README.md

 ## Vagrant

-You can execute [Vagrant](https://www.vagrantup.com/) to setup a Linux environment to run the `zend-expressive-api` application.
+You can execute [Vagrant](https://www.vagrantup.com/) to setup a Linux environment to run the `mezzio-api` application.

 This setup will install the following environment: